-Rapid innovation in technology is widespread in every single business operations, including workplace safety and health.
-Advances in robotics, data analytics, video, and telecommunications allows employers to improve workplace safety in various ways, such as better monitoring employees' health, reducing physical stress, and keeping personnel out of harm's way.
+Rapid innovation in technology is widespread in many business operations, including WSH.
+Advances in robotics, data analytics, digital media, and telecommunications, can help employers to improve workplace safety in various ways, such as better monitoring employees' health, reducing their physical stress, and keeping personnel out of harm's way.
 In addition to protecting workers, WSH technology can help boost employee morale, reduce man hours lost to injuries and fatigue, and control business insurance costs.

-Some examples of the types of WSH technology includes, but not limited to the following:
+Some examples of the types of WSH technology are: